Central Park: Wooded areas and lawns

 There are three wooded areas in Central Park: North Woods, the Ramble, and Hallett Nature Sanctuary.
+These areas function as small forest patches with canopy layers, understory trees and shrubs that create cooler, shaded microclimates compared to its surrounding area of the city.
 North Woods, the largest of the woodlands, is at the northwestern corner of Central Park.
 It covers about 90 acre adjacent to North Meadow.
 The name sometimes applies to other attractions in the park's northern end; these adjacent features plus the area of North Woods can be 200 acre.
 North Woods contains the 55 acre Ravine, a forest with deciduous trees on its northwestern slope, and the Loch, a small stream that winds diagonally through North Woods.

 The Ramble is in the southern third of the park next to the Lake.
 Covering 36 to 38 acre, it contains a series of winding paths.
 The area contains a diverse selection of vegetation and other flora, which attracts a plethora of birds.
 At least 250 species of birds have been spotted in the Ramble over the years.
 Historically, the Ramble was known as a place for private homosexual encounters due to its seclusion.
+The Ramble has been through extensive ecological restoration, which included removing invasive plants, replacing soils in heavily eroded areas, and planting native trees and shrubs.

 The Hallett Nature Sanctuary is at the southeastern corner of Central Park.
 It is the smallest wooded area at 4 acre.
 Originally known as the Promontory, it was renamed after civic activist and birder George Hervey Hallett Jr. in 1986.
-The Hallett Sanctuary was closed to the public from 1934 to May 2016, when it was reopened allowing limited access.
+The Hallett Sanctuary was closed to the public in the 1930s, and it was renovated and restored starting in 2001.
+The sanctuary opened for periodic guided tours in 2013 and for public open hours in 2016.

+Recent restoration work in both the Hallett Nature Sanctuary has been focused on removing invasive plants, rebuilding soils, stabilizing slope, replanting oaks, hickories and other historical native tree species to help support healthier woodland conditions.
+After restoration, the Conservancy introduced limited public access to reduce trampling and to protect the recovering habitat.

 The Central Park Conservancy classifies its remaining green space into four types of lawns, labeled alphabetically based on usage and the amount of maintenance needed.
 There are seven high-priority "A Lawns", collectively covering 65 acre, that are heavily used: Sheep Meadow, Great Lawn, North Meadow, East Meadow, Conservatory Garden, Heckscher Ballfields, and the Lawn Bowling and Croquet Greens near Sheep Meadow.
 These are permanently surrounded by fences, are constantly maintained, and are closed during the off-season.
 Another 16 lawns, covering 37 acre, are classed as "B Lawns" and are fenced off only during off-seasons, while an additional 69 acre are "C Lawns" and are only occasionally fenced off.
 The lowest-prioritized type of turf, "D Lawns", cover 162 acre and are open year-round with few barriers or access restrictions.